Collinearity of points on Poincar\'e unit disk and Riemann sphere: Introduction

 We continue here the earlier work by finding explicit formulas for the five collinear intersection points.
 This problem is difficult to solve either by hand calculations or by using symbolic computation systems alone, but a combination of these two methods produces results when applied correctly.
-Over the course of this work, we have used a symbolic computation program called Risa/Asir to perform substitution calculations and reduction of fractions so that the resulting formulas are simple enough to be of use.
+During the course of this work, we have used a symbolic computation program called Risa/Asir \cite{risa} to perform substitution calculations and reduction of fractions so that the resulting formulas are simple enough to be of use.
 These formulas of the intersection points are summarized in Table \ref{t1} in Section 3, which can be understood better by looking at the related geometry shown in Figure \ref{fig:kstuvw}.
 We also studied the same problem in the spherical geometry by computing the similar formulas for the stereographic projections of intersection points of the great circle that pass through the same points used to define Euclidean lines.
 These intersection points are also collinear, as proven in Theorem \ref{thm_5pointschordal}, and their definitions and formulas are presented in Figure \ref{fig_gcp} and Table \ref{tgc}.

 The structure of this article is as follows.
 In Section 3, we give explicit formulas for the intersection points defined with Euclidean lines.
 In Section 4, we study the stereographic projections of intersection points of the great circles and prove that they are collinear not only with each other but also the earlier intersection points.
 In Section 5, we present several results related to the hyperbolic midpoint and also give a formula for the chordal midpoint of two points in the unit disk.
+We also formulate a conjecture about hyperbolic distances of certain intersection points.